Bastardkb/Skeletyl/README.md

 V2:

 - smoother
-- should work with amoebas and flexible pcbs
+- Compatible with amoebas and flexible pcbs
 - more screws !

 # Sourcing the components